Recursive Deep Inverse Reinforcement Learning: Recursive Deep Inverse Reinforcement Learning

 \section{Recursive Deep Inverse Reinforcement Learning}

-In the previous section, we derived the upper bound of the negative log-likelihood cost described in \eqref{eq:max_ent_cost} and showed it's equivalent to moment matching \citep{swamy2021moments}.
-In this section, we seek to minimize the moment matching loss of \eqref{eq:upper_bound} recursively.
-To do so, we re-write the \gls{ekf} optimization problem using the loss function derived in \eqref{eq:upper_bound} and a regularization term.
-Given an expert trajectory $\mathcal{\bm{D}}_\mathrm{demo} \triangleq \{\tau^{(0)},\dots, \tau^{(N-1)}\}$ we seek to determine an optimal solution $\theta^*(t_i)$ starting from initial condition $\theta(t_0)$ by solving the following mathematical optimization function:
+In the previous section, we derived the upper bound of the negative log-likelihood cost described in \eqref{eq:nll_mc} and showed it's equivalent to moment matching \citep{swamy2021moments}.
+In this section, we seek to minimize the moment matching loss of \eqref{eqn:moment_matching_loss} recursively.
+To do so, we re-write the EKF optimization problem using the loss function derived in \eqref{eqn:moment_matching_loss} and a regularization term.

-where the second term in the right-hand side of \eqref{eq:full_optimization_function_A} is a regularization term typical to Bayesian filtering algorithms~\cite{imbiriba2022hybrid,ghanem2025learning}.
-In a similar fashion to Kalman filtering optimization process described in \citep{humpherys2012fresh,ghanem2023fast}, we seek to determine optimal solution $\Theta_N^*=\{\theta^*(t_0),\dots,\theta^*(t_N)\}$ using the second-order Newton method sequentially, which recursively finds $\Theta_N^*$ given $\Theta_{N-1}^*$.
-Noticing that problem~\eqref{eq:full_optimization_function_A} can be broken into predictive and update problems, we can derive its recursive solution, which is detailed in Section~\ref{app:recursiveNewton} of the Appendix, and leads to the result in Theorem~\ref{theorem1}.
+We exploit this structure by applying a single optimization step per iteration, analogous to the EKF.
+At step $i$, the algorithm predicts $\hat{\theta}_{i|i-1} = \hat{\theta}_{i-1}$, then updates this prediction using the gradient of the new moment-matching term, scaled by a matrix $P_{\theta_i}$ that recursively accumulates curvature information and acts as an adaptive step size.
+The result is a fully online algorithm: one expert trajectory in, one parameter update out, with no storage of past data.
+We first describe the optimization formulation and define all relevant quantities, then derive the recursive solution.